Do you know why they're red? Or when they were formed? Here are five things you didn't know about the Cliffs of Moher.

 Well, so says a local legend!
-When you look at the most southernly point of the cliffs, they look like a woman looking out to sea, which is why they're called Hags Head.
+When you look at the most southerly point of the cliffs, they look like a woman looking out to sea, which is why they're called Hags Head.
 So, who is this old hag?

 According to lore, her name was Mal and she was in love with Cú Chulainn.
 Unfortunately Cú Chulainn didn't return her advances, and instead ran the length of Ireland to avoid her.
 He eventually ended up at Loop Head in Co Clare, and Mal thought she finally had him cornered.
-However, Cú Chulainn was one step ahead of her and jumped back to to the Cliffs of Moher, using the sea stacks as stepping stones.
+However, Cú Chulainn was one step ahead of her and jumped back to the Cliffs of Moher, using the sea stacks as stepping stones.

 Mal tried to follow but, not being quite as nimble, fell to her death.
 Her blood turned the sea red and soaked the cliffs themselves.
-Which is why they appear red occassionally.
+Which is why they appear red occasionally.
 The nearby town of Miltown Malbay was named after her, so while she didn't get her man she did get a place in history.

 The Cliffs of Moher are over 300 million years old